 Basically, each drawing is a failure.
-Instead of drawing static pictures embodying perceptual elements like strain or weight, how satisfying would it be to design a system that really feels strain and weight, a system which embodies the very perception process, and then acts and expresses itself.
-But in order to fulfill those requirements with reasonable success, one has to analyze the questions and the words: what does it mean to feel strain, and what does it mean to feel weight, and what's the difference between feeling weight and a weighing scale, etc.
+Instead of drawing static pictures embodying perceptual elements like strain or weight, how satisfying would it be to design a system that really feels strain and weight, a system which embodies the very perception process and then acts and expresses itself.
+But in order to fulfill those requirements with reasonable success, one has to analyze the questions and the words: what does it mean to feel strain, what does it mean to feel weight, what’s the difference between feeling weight and a weighing scale, etc.

 In one word, that is animation.
 But it would be interesting if it’s self-animation or autonomous motion or whatever “on its own”.